JeffMacaluso/JeffMacaluso.github.io/_posts/2018-05-26-LinearRegressionAssumptions.md

     return df_results
 ```

+We're all set, so onto the assumption testing!

-## Assumptions
+# Assumptions

-### I) Linearity
+## I) Linearity

 This assumes that there is a linear relationship between the predictors (e.g. independent variables or features) and the response variable (e.g. dependent variable or label).
-An accompanying assumption is that the predictors are additive.
+This also assumes that the predictors are additive.

 **Why it can happen:** There may not just be a linear relationship among the data.
-Modeling is about trying to estimate a function that explains a process, and linear regression would not be a good estimate if there is no linear relationship.
+Modeling is about trying to estimate a function that explains a process, and linear regression would not be a good estimator if there is no linear relationship.

 **What it will affect:** The predictions will be extremely inaccurate.
 This is a serious violation that should not be ignored.